SanderRonde/home-automation/README.md

 The code for the microcontroller measuring the temperature can be found [over at this repository](https://github.com/SanderRonde/board-temperature-driver).

 The code for the microcontroller driving it can be found [over at this repository](https://github.com/SanderRonde/board-temperature-controller-driver).

-#### Explain

-The explain module works by adding another layer on top of the regular logging layer.
-When certain actions that are deemed important are performed (for example turning off the lights or LEDs), the source of the command is stored.
-For example this action could have been performed through the bot, through the app or through the API.
-This data can later be requested and a summary of what happened in the last X minutes can be sent to telegram or read aloud using the Cast module.

 #### Info-screen